Skip to Content

 beautiful large rubber plant

-How take a cutting to start a rubber tree plant
+How take a good cutting

-Propagating a rubber plant successfully starts with getting a great cutting.
+Propagating a rubber plant successfully starts with taking a great cutting.
 Taking a cutting from the tip of a stem is best—these root the most effectively.
 The cutting should be about 6 inches long, and you should take it just below a leaf.
 Then remove the bottom leaves from your cutting—this is where new roots will sprout from.

-Note: When you take a cutting from a rubber tree plant, you’ll notice the milky gross sap it has.
-This sap can be highly irritating, so keep away from pets and children, and wash your hands immediately after.
+Note: When you take a cutting from a rubber tree plant, you’ll notice the milky sap it has.
+This sap can be irritating, so keep away from pets and children, and wash your hands immediately after.
 I recommend wearing gardening gloves, too.

 rubber tree plant sap